High-Performance Generation of Constrained Inputs: Design

 \subsubsection{The \fandango{} Evolutionary Algorithm}

 The authors of \fandango{} outline the operations and algorithm used to perform ELBT in Section 3 and Algorithm 1 of the original paper~\cite{zamudio2025fandango}.
 We implement the same constraint evaluation (hereon, ``check''), crossover, and mutation operations in \tool{} using the visitor pattern described in \cref{sec:visitors}.
 The \fandango{} evolutionary algorithm is a very typical genetic algorithm: for user-specified parameters $p$, $e$, $c$, and $i$: (1) generate some population of size $p$ and evaluate it, (2) identify the ``elite'' (i.e. best) $e$ members of the population, (3) create the next round of $c$ candidates by mutation and crossover of the last population, (4) produce the next population from the $e$ elites and $p-e$ best candidates of generation.
-Then, simply iterate 2-4 until the objectives are sufficiently satisfied (in this case: the entire population satisfies all constraints, or at iteration $i$).
-Evaluation of population members is determined as a sum of the degree of satisfaction for each of the constraints specified, making this algorithm multi-objective.
-For more further details, we refer the reader to Algorithm 1 of \fandango{}~\cite{zamudio2025fandango}.
+Then, simply iterate 2-4 until the objectives are sufficiently satisfied (in this case: the entire population satisfies all constraints) or at iteration $i$.
+Evaluation of population members is determined as a sum of the degree of satisfaction for each of the constraints specified, making this algorithm multi-objective by weighted sum.
+We hereon refer to this coercion of multi-objective into single-objective as simply single-objective.
+For further details, we refer the reader to Algorithm 1 of \fandango{}~\cite{zamudio2025fandango}.